hoffmangroup/segtools/doc/segtools.rst

 **segtools-overlap [OPTIONS] SEGMENTATION ANNOTATIONS**

-This command measures the base-wise or segment-wise overlap between segments in a segmentation and an annotation.
+This command measures the base-wise or segment-wise overlap between segments in a segmentation and an annotations file.
 Segments are classified by their label and annotations can be classified with a group, so the primary output is a confusion matrix with each cell representing the amount of overlap between segments in one label with annotations in one group.
 Further, the